Walk With Me – How to Lead Train a Puppy

 Most of the time, dogs go for walks on leads.
 Simple, right?
 Except for one not-so-minor detail: you have to teach them how to do it.
 Though it may seem instinctual for some dogs, walking on a lead is a learned skill that usually takes some serious patience.
 You’ll want to start early because a bouncy puppy who pulls, chews or jumps on strangers might be cute, but an unruly adult dog (yes, even the little ones) is a lot less charming.

-We asked Lauren Novack, a dog behaviour consultant at Behavior Vetsopens in a new tab in New York City, how to prevent yourself from becoming that person being walked by their dog, not the other way around.
-Here, see her tips on how to get your puppy to walk calmly on the lead and what gear you’ll need for success.
+We asked Lauren Novackopens in a new tab, an Associate Certified Dog Behavior Consultant (ACDBC) and Professional Animal Trainer (KPA-CTP) operating in New York City how to prevent yourself from becoming that person being walked by their dog, not the other way around.
+Here, see her tips on how to get your puppy to walk calmly on the lead and learn what gear you’ll need for success.

 The basics of teaching a puppy to walk on a lead

-If you’re feeling overwhelmed by all the to-dos of training a puppy, here’s the good news: “Puppyhood is an excellent opportunity for lead training since puppies tend to follow their owners around pretty closely already,” says Lauren.
+If you’re feeling overwhelmed by all the to-dos of training a puppy, here’s the good news, “Puppyhood is an excellent opportunity for lead training since puppies tend to follow their owners around pretty closely already,” says Lauren.
 “You can start as soon as you bring them home.”
-Lead training, by definition, just means teaching your dog to walk by your side and check in with you before sniffing out anything else in the environment.
+Lead training, by definition, just means teaching your dog to walk by your side on a lead and check in with you before sniffing out anything else in the environment.
 (That means no pulling or yanking).

-The main struggle with teaching your pup to walk on the lead is that you’ll be competing with a big, interesting world – filled with squirrels, discarded fried chicken, and still more squirrels – for your pet’s attention.
+The main struggle with teaching your pup to walk on the lead is that you’ll be competing with a big, interesting world – filled with squirrels, discarded fried chicken and... more squirrels – for your pet’s attention.
 “Keep training sessions short and remember to break for playtime,” says Lauren.
 “Think: two-minute bursts of lead training, break for some play, then repeat for 15 minutes total.”

 Wondering how long this whole process is gonna take?
 “Puppies are really easy and can probably be fully lead-trained in a month,” says Lauren, but also cautions to be wary of the ‘teenage’ phase that dogs go through at around nine months old.
 “When they hit adolescence, they’re going to pretend they’ve never learnt anything.
-Be ready to reinforce training and deal with some boundary-pushing.”
+Be ready to reinforce training and deal with some boundary pushing from your pup.”

 2. 120–150cm lead

 A 120–150cm straight lead will give you the most control over your dog.
 “A retractable lead can teach your dog to pull,” says Lauren.
-And when they pull, they go wherever they want (not what you want).
-Retractable leads are also very dangerous because a dog could dart out into traffic before you have a chance to reel them in.
+And when they pull, they go wherever they want (not where you want).
+Retractable leads can also be very dangerous as a dog could dart out into traffic before you have a chance to reel them in.

 3. Treats – small ones